 The CCAF conducts research across four broad, yet interconnected, research streams:

-- Alternative online channels and instruments including crowdfunding and peer-to-peer lending
+- Online finance channels and instruments which include crowdfunding and peer-to-peer and marketplace lending

-- Alternative credit analytics and new forms of data analytics to inform credit decision-making
+- Investment and credit analytics using new forms of data that can inform investment and credit decision-making

-- Alternative payments systems and distributed ledger technology
+- Payment systems such as cryptocurrencies and distributed ledger technologies (e.g. blockchain)

 The CCAF is an internationally renowned centre of excellence, noted for its pioneering research in alternative finance: its benchmarking and industry reports are widely recognised as the most reliable, independent and comprehensive sources of information and market data in crowdfunding, peer-to-peer lending and other forms of alternative finance.

-Whether you have just started university or are nearing the completion of your PhD and have a passion for finance and how it is evolving, the CCAF is offering you the chance to work alongside leading experts to tackle some of these topical issues (online channels, credit analytics, payment systems, regulation and policy); facilitating successful candidates to make their own contribution to this exciting and dynamic industry.
+Whether you are a third or fourth year undergraduate or nearing the completion of your PhD and have a passion for finance and how it is evolving, the CCAF is offering you the chance to work alongside leading experts to tackle some of these topical issues (online channels, credit analytics, payment systems, regulation and policy); facilitating successful candidates to make their own contribution to this exciting and dynamic industry.

-Throughout the year the CCAF recruits the brightest student volunteers from across the globe to fulfil active and integral roles on various influential global research projects.
-The Centre regularly works in collaboration with pioneering companies and organisations such as CME Group Foundation, VISA Europe Collab and the Financial Conduct Authority.
+The CCAF recruits the brightest student volunteers from across the globe to fulfil active and integral roles on various influential global research projects.
+The Centre regularly works in collaboration with pioneering companies and organisations such as CME Group Foundation, VISA Europe Collab, Financial Conduct Authority and the World Bank.

-Some examples of the work you may be involved with here at the Centre include:
+Some examples of the work you may be involved with at the Centre include:

 - engaging with alternative finance platforms